Slow Cooker Dr. Pepper BBQ Pork Mac and Cheese Sliders

 Instructions

-- In a small bowl whisk together the bbq sauce, Dr. Pepper, brown sugar and onion powder.
+- Step 2: Make the sauce – In a small bowl whisk together the bbq sauce Dr. Pepper brown sugar and onion powder until smooth.

-- Cover and cook on low for 6 hours or high for 4 hours until pork is tender and shreds.
+- Step 3: Pour and cook – Pour the sauce over the pork making sure it is well coated.
+Cover and cook on low for 6 hours or high for 4 hours until the pork is tender and easy to shred.

-- Remove the pork from the slow cooker and shred the pork.
+- Step 9: Shred the pork – Remove the pork from the slow cooker and shred it using two forks.
+Stir it back into the sauce if desired.

 Notes